Skip to main contentSkip to navigation

 Some power surges cause both: the surge blows the PMIC (electrical failure) and the resulting unclean shutdown corrupts the FTL (power loss corruption).
 In that case, we fix the hardware first, then reconstruct the firmware.
 The power loss recovery page covers the firmware side in detail.

-Why Board Repair Preserves Encrypted Data
+Why Does Board Repair Preserve Encrypted Data?

 Modern SSDs use AES-256 hardware encryption where the Media Encryption Key is bound to the original controller silicon.
 If someone replaces the entire controller, the new chip has a different key and the NAND data is unreadable ciphertext.

 Board-level repair preserves the original controller and its encryption key.
 We replace the support components around the controller (TVS diodes, regulators, capacitors), not the controller itself.
 When the original controller boots with clean power, it decrypts the NAND using the key that was baked into its silicon at the factory.
-This is the only viable path for encrypted SSDs with electrical damage.
-If the controller silicon is cracked or destroyed, the encryption key is lost and the data is unrecoverable.
-We'll tell you that during the free evaluation.

 For cases where the controller is destroyed and the drive doesn't use hardware encryption, chip-off NAND extraction is the last-resort option: desolder the NAND chips, read them raw, and reconstruct the file system from flash page data.